 - In the left menu, click the "Credentials" sub-menu or click the "Create Credentials" button.

-- Skip the step to have Google determine the right settings by clicking the client ID link.
+- Skip the step to have Google determine the right settings by clicking the OAuth Client ID link.

 - Select "Web Application" as the Application Type.